hamzmu/TowerJump/README.md

 # Tower Jump

 ## About This Game
-Tower Jump is a fully free mobile game, featuring a hypercasual playstyle in a pixelated setting created by an indie developer.
+Tower Jump is a Winter project I've been working on.
+It's a fully free mobile game, featuring a hypercasual playstyle in a pixelated setting created by an indie developer.
 Avoid Obstacles/enemies and jump as far as you can to achieve a high score.
-Compete with your friends and publish your score on the public leaderboard.
 </br>**Game Preview Version pre-1.0.0:**<br>